j-mnr/gophergo.dev/content/basics/20-defer.md

 ## Panic!
 At the 🪩 Function...😹

 Here is where we see our first very necessary use of `defer`.
 In Go, there are no exceptions like you might find in other languages.
 Situations that produce errors are handled differently in Go as we found out [in the previous lesson](/basics/19-error).
 However, there is a difference between a bad situation 😮 and a catastrophic 🌊 🌋 🌪️ 🌩️situation.

-This distinction in Go is made with `panic`, but we'll get into that more in the [next lesson]() (coming soon!).
+This distinction in Go is made with `panic`, but we'll get into that more in the [next lesson](/basics/21-panic-recover).
 Just know in order to recover from such a situation, we need to `recover` before the function ends, but in order to `recover` we must `defer`.

-After this point we've covered all we need to know about `defer` so feel free to head over to the [next lesson]() (coming soon!)
-But if you come from a language that doesn't have a `defer` or if you're new to it all, the next topic has lots of examples of where we use `defer` in Go.
+After this point we've covered all we need to know about `defer` so feel free to head over to the [next lesson](/basics/21-panic-recover) But if you come from a language that doesn't have a `defer` or if you're new to it all, the next topic has lots of examples of where we use `defer` in Go.

 ### Coding Time!